AIRI-Institute/GOLF/README.md

    ```
 3. Train PaiNN.
    ```
-   ./run_training_trajectories.sh
+   cd scripts/train
+   ./run_training_trajectories-10k.sh
+   ./run_training_trajectories-100k.sh
+   ./run_training_trajectories-500k.sh
    ```
+   Running these scripts will create a folder in the specified `log_dir` directory.
+The name of the folder is specified by the `exp_name` hyperparameter.
+The folder will contain checkpoints, a metrics file and a config file with hyperparameters.

 ## Training NNPs with GOLF

 ### Distributed Gradient Calculation with Psi4
 To speed up the training, we parallelize DFT computations using several CPU-rich machines.
 The training of the NNP takes place on the parent machine with a GPU.
-1. Set up environment on the GPU machine like in [the first section](#training-nnps-on-optimization-trajectories)
+1. Set up environment on the GPU machine like in [the first section](#training-the-nnp-baseline)
 1. Log in to CPU-rich machines.
 They must be accessible via `ssh`.
 2. Set up environments on CPU-rich machines.
    ```